dwinchell/appset-example/README.md

 The output will include a lines similar to this:

-(Example Output of the oc get applicationset command)[assets/oc-get-applicationset-2.png]
+!(Example Output of the oc get applicationset command)[/assets/oc-get-applicationset-2.png]

 Notice that the URLs inside of the "generators:" section are filled in as constant values.
 Below that, in the "template:" section, they are referenced as variables.